dbt-labs/docs.getdbt.com/website/blog/2022-04-05-when-backend-devs-spark-joy.md

 is_featured: true
 ---

-From the Slack Archives: When Backend Devs Spark Joy for Data Folks

 *"I forgot to mention we dropped that column and created a new one for it!”*

 *“Hmm, I’m actually not super sure why `customer_id` is passed as an int and not a string.”*